 The al-Qaeda threat obviously proved to be far more limited than has persistently been feared.
 The number of al-Qaeda operatives actually in the country has held at zero or nearly so, and the FBI's inability to find sleeper cells has persisted to the present day-the ghostly terrorists espied in the thousands by the intelligence community in 2002 either never existed or afterwards obligingly vanished.
-This is impressive because some 300 million people enter the United States legally every year, and one would think al-Qaeda could have smuggled in a few at least.
-Meanwhile, authorities have been able to roll up a number of plots by homegrown wouldbe terrorists, some of whom have been inspired by al-Qaeda.
-Brian Jenkins' assessment of these is apt: "their numbers remain small, their determination limp, and their competence poor."
+This is impressive because over two billion foreigners have entered the United States legally since 9/11, and one would think al-Qaeda could have smuggled in a few at least.

 This remarkably limited record, together with the Wizard of Oz conclusion of the ten-year quest for bin Laden, suggest that Glenn Carle, deputy national intelligence officer for transnational threats at the CIA for several years before his retirement in 2008 after 23 years of service, was right when he warned, "We must not take fright at the specter our leaders have exaggerated.
 In fact, we must see jihadists for the small, lethal, disjointed and miserable opponents that they are."
 Al-Qaeda "has only a handful of individuals capable of planning, organizing and leading a terrorist organization," and although they have threatened attacks, "its capabilities are far inferior to its desires."
+50